carjed/doomsayer/README.md

 _Using non-negative matrix factorization (NMF), Doomsayer summarize the distribution of rare single-nucleotide variants within each sample.
 In studies of standing genetic variation, this information can be a valuable indicator of cryptic error biases or batch effects.
 By identifying and filtering these outlier samples, Doomsayer helps ensure rigor and reproducibility in the analysis of NGS data._

-_In addition to its function as a quality control program, Doomsayer can be applied more generally to study between-sample differences in somatic and germline mutation signatures._
+_In addition to its purpose as a quality control program, Doomsayer can be applied more generally to study between-sample differences in somatic and germline mutation signatures._

 _Doomsayer is currently under active development, and should be considered as beta software._